Eat the Rainbow!

-Red, orange, yellow, green, blue, violet: why do we always hear “Eat like a rainbow?”
+Red, orange, yellow, green, blue, violet: why do we always hear “Eat the rainbow?”

 Summer is an especially easy time to follow the Rainbow Rule, with the tables at farmers’ markets bursting with an incredible bounty of produce.
 From radiant red tomatoes (which are rich in lycopene, a potent protector of your heart health) to deep purple potatoes, there’s a fruit or veggie of every stripe just waiting to be tasted.
 Maybe you’ve never tried a cool watermelon-tomato gazpacho or made zucchini noodles to go along with your cashew alfredo sauce.
 Perhaps there’s a beet and citrus salad that you’ve been meaning to try or a berry parfait with non-dairy yogurt that’s been calling your name from Pinterest.
 Carrots and cooked sweet potatoes have your carotene requirements covered (carotenes help protect your eyes, as well as skin and inner organs).